njisaf/heretogether-redux/README.md

 **/api/status/:statusID/file**

-* **description:** This file route give a user the option to attach a file of any type to their status.
+* **description:** a file is associated with a status and allows authorized users to upload any file-type to a status

 * **expected header:**
 ```